Bazooo/BazHUD/README.md

 My custom hud

-To make the Quicklinks work and toggle console add this to your autoexec.cfg
+To make the Quicklinks work, add this to your autoexec.cfg

 alias QuickServer1  "connect [ServerIP]"